 Rental cars are easily accessible from the airport.
 All the rental companies are located outside Terminal 2.
 During peak periods, it can be really slow to pick up a car.
-I use Rentalcars.com to compare the major car rental brands to get the best price.
+I compare car hire on Rentalcars.com and Discover Cars to shop around and get the best price.

 You should definitely book a car in advance rather than turning up and hoping there’ll be one available.
 Although, as I’ll share later, a car really isn’t necessary, unless you’re taking day trips from Melbourne or plan to spend more time in the outer suburbs.

 How to get to the city from Avalon Airport

 If you decide to book a flight into Avalon because it’s super cheap, remember that you need to also factor in the cost of then getting from the airport to Melbourne.